-Surprised, no. Embarrassed, yes.
+Surprised, no. Embarrassed, a little.

 But a strange, beautiful thing has happened.
 Fat has slowly begun to clear its name.
 And classic, nostalgia-inducing ranch dressing made with high quality ingredients is experiencing a revival of sorts (according to Bon Appetit).

-It certainly has at my house.
+It certainly has at my house!